Request Quote » Request Quote »

 Color-coding of legends is critical in HVAC blueprints, as diverse colors depict multiple systems.
 Identifying and differentiating these colors provides a better understanding of system functionality.

-Arrows and directional symbols are used to represent air flow and fluid movement within the HVAC system.
+Arrows and directional symbols are used to represent air flow and fluid movement within the HVAC system diagram.
 Interpreting arrows precisely is important to ensure optimum air circulation and system functionality.

 Familiarity with specifications and material codes found within legends is vital to selecting the right set of materials.
 Codes include details of pipe material, insulation type, and HVAC equipment specifications, which impact HVAC performance.